Wilhelm Schickard creates a gear-based, wooden, six-digit, mechanical adding machine.

 Benjamin Franklin publishes the first edition of his popular yearly (1732–1758) almanac.

-Linnaeus systematizes the classification of living organisms, introducing ideas like binomial naming.
+Carl Linnaeus systematizes the classification of living organisms, introducing ideas like binomial naming.

 The British Museum is founded as a "universal museum" to collect every kind of object, natural and artificial.